whitneyburton/portfolios/students/1602/sal-espinosa/portfolio.md

 ### Areas of Emphasis

 This module I initially had a difficult time deciding what would be my area of focus.
 I was looking to see where I belonged in the wide world of web development.
-I have some sense of just how broad that term is, and I wanted to spend time this module figuring out what my piece of it would be.
+I have some sense of just how broad that term is, and I wanted to spend  this module figuring out what my piece of it would be.
 To some degree that goal has been deferred to later modules.
 Instead, I spent most of my time just trying to write good code.
 At first that meant just making sure I could complete the assignments given me, and later it became an effort to improve my ability to identify places where I could clean up my code, be more efficient, and more generally just start thinking like a Ruby wizard.
-I'm not there yet, but as I look back at my code I can see a marked improvement in its quality.
+Looking back at my code I can see a marked improvement in its quality.
 Early on, our instructors told us that learning the language was the easy part: solving problems is what really makes or breaks a developer.
-I took that to heart, and I think it shows.
+I took that to heart.

 ### End of Module Assessment

+For the End of Module Assessment we were given a recipe class that had the ability to build a recipe from user inputs.
+For my assessment I was asked to build a pantry class that could take take such recipes and use them to build a shopping list.

 *Evaluation Comments*
 * comfortable with file paths